react-native-webrtc/react-native-webrtc/Documentation/BasicUsage.md

 ## Getting a Media Stream using getDisplayMedia

-This will allow you to capture the device screen.
+This will allow capturing the device screen, also requires permission on execution.
-You will run into issues with Android 10+ due to extra requirements.
+There are currently issues with Android 10 and above due to needing a foreground service.

 ```javascript
 try {